hadialqattan/pycln/docs/README.md

 ## Uninstall

-It doesn't matter which installation method you has used, Uninstall can be done with [`uninstall.sh`](https://github.com/hadialqattan/pycln/tree/master/scripts/uninstall.sh) (pip):
+It doesn't matter which installation method you have used, Uninstall can be done with [`uninstall.sh`](https://github.com/hadialqattan/pycln/tree/master/scripts/uninstall.sh) (pip):